Sins-Repo/ClassActivationMap/README.md

 # Class Activation Map
-Have you ever wondered what a Convolutional Neural Network (CNN) considered while making predictions? <br/>
+Have you ever wondered what affects the decision of Convolutional Neural Network (CNN)? <br/>
 You can visualize it with class activation map.
 A heatmap of *'Class Activation'* is generated over the input image to look for specific features, features that may eventually influence the final prediction of the model.
+Newer version of activation map can be found in another [repo](https://github.com/Sins-Repo/Grad-CAM)

 <br/>
 <br/>